 A final review and support for the development of the subsequent round of the LECP will be informed by the quantitative and qualitative data collected as part of the Implementation Plan and ongoing monitoring process.

 9.2 Public Access

-The annual implementation reports will be published yearly, and the interim reports will be published every two years.
+The implementation reports will be published biannually.